-Your oven is designed to operate quietly and automatically.
-To operate the oven, turn the OVEN SET knob to a setting above 300°F. After 30-90 seconds, the oven burner will ignite and burn until the set temperature is reached.
-The oven burner will continue to cycle on and off as necessary to maintain the oven at the temperature indicated by the OVEN SET knob.
+The oven is designed to operate quietly and automatically.
+To operate the oven, press the BAKE pad and then press the + pad until "350°" appears in the display.
+After 30-90 seconds, the oven burner will ignite and burn until the set temperature is reached.
+The oven burner will continue to cycle on and off as necessary to maintain the oven at the temperature indicated by the display.

-To check ignition of the broil burner, turn the OVEN SET knob to BROIL .
+To check ignition of the broil burner, press the BROIL pad and then the + or - pad.
 After 30-90 seconds, the broil burner will ignite.